Sharing is caring!

 Indoor Activities: Two must-do activities, on a rainy or cold day, are the Boston Children’s Museum and the New England Aquarium.

-The Children’s Museum has several exhibits geared towards toddlers, including a bubbles exhibit, ‘Countdown to Kindergarten,’ and a play space dedicated to 0-3-year olds.
+The Children’s Museum has several exhibits geared toward toddlers, including a bubbles exhibit, ‘Countdown to Kindergarten,’ and a play space dedicated to 0-3-year-olds.
 The Aquarium is located right along the water, so you can watch the boats coming and going and also see airplanes landing and taking off.

 Outdoor Activities: If you catch a nice day, I’d recommend spending it outside.
 Start the day in Boston Commons; there is a playground and a little lake with swans.
 Next, make your way along the Freedom Trail; the Trail itself is geared towards adults, but small children will enjoy the sites and sounds along the way.
 Catch a bite to eat at Quincy Market; there are dozens of food options, so you’ll find something for even the pickiest eater.
 It can get congested in Quincy Market, so if crowded is not your speed, sit outside and eat.
 Lastly, leave the Freedom Trail and head for the Greenway.
 The Greenway is a long narrow park that spans most of Boston Harbor.
 It has numerous parks, play fountains/splash pads, gardens, and public art exhibits.
 You could spend hours walking the 1.5-mile Greenway.
 The Aquarium is mid-way down the Greenway if you find yourself in need of an indoor activity.

-Washington D.C. is a wonderful place for children of all ages, and especially for toddlers!
-There are a multitude of free museums in D.C. and almost all of them have some hands-on exhibits and rooms designed specifically for young children.
+Washington D.C. is a wonderful place for children of all ages, especially toddlers!
+There is a multitude of free museums in D.C. and almost all of them have some hands-on exhibits and rooms designed specifically for young children.

 We have one word of advice, pace yourself.
 With so many free things to do in D.C., it can be easy to wear you and your tot out quickly.
 Here are a few of the best museums for toddlers in D.C. to consider.